reggen64/MONO-Frequency-Analyzer/README.md

 # MONO-Frequency-Analyzer

-Frequency Analysis is quite a common way to analyze substitution ciphers (can be extended to other encryptions with cleverness).
+Frequency Analysis (also : etai) is quite a common way to analyze substitution ciphers (can be extended to other encryptions with cleverness).
 This tool aims to provide users with a quick way to see count and percentage of characters used in the  given text through a python script.
 This tool can also substitute according to the frequency hierarchy.